SaladTechnologies/salad-applications/packages/desktop-app/README.md

 The Salad Desktop Application includes a wrapper around ethminer, allowing Salad to interface with an Ethereum mining solution that supports both OpenCL- and CUDA-compatible devices.
 Salad currently only supports Windows environments and will not work in a browser.
 Ethminer also supports OSX and Linux, so additional platform support is planned for future releases.

-In order to run Salad with Ethminer you will need to copy ethminer into the folder at `packages\desktop-app\dist\ethminer` before running the application.
+In order to run Salad with ethminer you will need to copy ethminer into the folder at `packages\desktop-app\dist\ethminer` before running the application.
 Ethminer is available on [GitHub](https://github.com/ethereum-mining/ethminer).